programmatoroSeduto/rt2_assignment_1/README.md

 **UNABLE TO LOAD THE ROS1 PLUGIN** (with ROS master not running)

+*This error shouldn't occur if you run the simulation exactly as I described beforehand.*

 Notification on the console: VRep/CoppeliaSim should complain with the following message.
 (Notice that you can ignore the error referring to the ROS2 plogin because it is of no use for this project)

 ```